 What is male pattern baldness?

-It’s normal to lose hair, in fact studies show that we shed between 50 to 100 hairs a day without even noticing.
-Just like the natural world, your hair has a life cycle so it’s nothing to be worried about.
+It’s normal to lose hair; in fact, studies show that we shed between 50 and 100 hairs a day without even noticing.
+Just like the natural world, your hair has a life cycle, so it’s nothing to be worried about.
 However, excessive hair loss can be a sign of a medical condition.

-Hair loss, or alopecia, simply means losing hair where it previously grew.
+Hair loss, also known as alopecia, refers to the loss of hair where it previously grew.
 Alopecia can affect your entire body or just your scalp.
-In male pattern baldness, this happens in a certain pattern affecting mainly the temples and the crown of your head, forming an ‘M’ shape, but not the back and sides (as depicted by the Norwood Scale).
+In male pattern baldness, this occurs in a distinct pattern, primarily affecting the temples and crown of the head, forming an ‘M’ shape, but not the back and sides (as depicted by the Norwood Scale).

 What causes male pattern baldness?

 Located at the base of each strand of hair, follicles regulate hair growth.
 So as they begin to shrink, they produce shorter and finer strands of hair.
-This process of shrinking, also called miniaturisation is caused by dihydrotestosterone having a damaging effect on genetically exposed hair roots on your scalp.
-The beginning of the video below explains how this works.
+This process of shrinking, also known as miniaturisation, is caused by dihydrotestosterone having a damaging effect on genetically predisposed hair roots on your scalp.
+The video below begins with an explanation of how this works.

 Difference between normal hair loss and advancing male pattern baldness